shit-an/MachineLearning/README.md

+# MachineLearning Projects
+Movie Recommendations Syatem using python with webapplication.
-Iris detection project using python # MachineLearning
+Iris detection project using python.
+House Price Prediction using python.